XXXXX [draft in progress]

 Essays and Lectures

-Two sets of deer prints in sand, perhaps having come together after a separation, alongside a human footprint, a thick strand of seaweed, and the toes of a human foot
+Two sets of deer prints in sand, perhaps a promise of coming together after a separation, alongside a human footprint, a thick strand of seaweed, and human toes (attached to a foot mostly out of frame)

 The main thing is not to hurry.
 Nothing good gets away.